F.C. United of Manchester: International representation

 F.C.
 United have assisted in providing several players for the international football scene; the club's all-time record goal-scorer Rory Patterson went on to play and score for Northern Ireland at senior level and forward Matthew Walwyn debuted for Saint Kitts and Nevis in a friendly against Andorra in November 2015.
 F.C.
 United's youth team were represented in the England Schoolboys squad by Scott Cheetham in 2011 and in 2013, the club signed Pakistan international defender Amjad Iqbal from Bradford Park Avenue.
 Other F.C.
 United players to have played international football include Stephen O'Halloran (Republic of Ireland), Ludovic Quistin (Guadeloupe), Jason St Juste and Jacob Hazel (both St Kitts and Nevis).

 Managerial history / Coaching staff

 Upon its formation, F.C.
 United appointed Karl Marginson as its manager.
 He led the team to four promotions, three league titles, two league cups and a county cup.
 He left the club by mutual consent in October 2017 after a poor start to the 2017–18 season.
 He was replaced by forward Tom Greaves who took on the role of a caretaker player-manager, a decision that was made permanent on 21 November 2017.
-He was subsequently replaced by Dave Chadwick as Caretaker Manager in August 2018 when he resigned.
-Neil Reynolds is the current manager of the club having been in position since 18 October 2018, taking over from Chadwick.
+Greaves resigned in August 2018 and was replaced by Dave Chadwick as Caretaker Manager.
+Neil Reynolds was then appointed manager on 18 October 2018, until 11 September 2024, when following a poor start to the 2024/2025 season Reynolds was relieved of his duties and was replaced by former Warrington Town manager Mark Beesley.